NVIDIA/NeMo/README.md

 We recommend that the `data_dir` parameter is set to a workspace, so that the data is visible across multiple jobs later on.
 The tokenizer model files should also be stored to the same workspace as the dataset, for later usage.
 The data preparation code must be launched in a multi-node job.
-It can be parallelized to use between 2 and number of custom dataset files of nodes for faster preparation of the dataset.
+It can be parallelized to use up to number of nodes which is equal to the number of custom dataset files for faster preparation of the dataset.

-To run the data preparation pipeline for GPT-3 models, run:
+To run the data preparation pipeline, run:
 ```
 python3 /opt/bignlp/bignlp-scripts/main.py run_data_preparation=True run_training=False run_conversion=False run_finetuning=False    \
 run_evaluation=False cluster_type=bcp bignlp_path=/opt/bignlp/bignlp-scripts data_dir=/mount/data \